What is it?

 A Fair4All Card Partner is a business, organisation or service which recognises the Fair4All Card and agrees to support Fair4All Card holders.
 There is no charge or fee to become a Fair4All Card Partner.

-Display window stickers and other point of sale material so that disabled people know you are a partner.
+We can offer free training to your staff to recognise the Card and understand what to do when it is presented to them.
+You will be provided with display window stickers and other point of sale material so that disabled people know you are a partner.
 We will provide you with this material free of charge.

 Become a partner